 - Learn the basics of probability distributions, the power of failure mode and effects analysis (FMEA), and physical measurement.

 - Optimize the A element of DMAIC—analyze—by using key tools including regression analysis, cause and effect diagrams, force field analysis, checksheets, and scatter diagrams.

 - Find out the basics of flowcharts, learn how to test hypotheses, and examine analysis of variance (ANOVA).

 - Discover the power of a work breakdown structure (WBS), Gantt charts, and network scheduling methods.

 - Learn the ins and outs of design of experiments (DOE) and find out how you can apply it at your company.

-Note: This course is approved by the Project Management Institute (PMI®), R.E.P. #3213.
-At the end of this course, you'll receive a certificate indicating your completion of PDUs equal to the number of hours of this course.
-Please visit www.pmi.org to learn more about PMI's credentials and how they may fit into your continuing education plans.
+Note: At the end of this course, you'll receive a certificate indicating the number of hours of this course, which you can then record with the Project Management Institute (PMI®).
+Please visit www.pmi.org to learn more about Project Management Institute (PMI®)'s credentials and how they may fit into your continuing education plans.

 For our online course refund policy, click here.

 Requirements: Internet access, e-mail, Firefox or Internet Explorer web browser.

 You will need to create a login for your online classroom.
 Go to www.ed2go.com/ksuconed.
 Find your course by browsing the catalog or using the search bar.
 Click the 'Add to Cart' button.
 Select your start date and then create a Username and Password.
 You must make an 80 or higher on the final exam (online) to successfully complete the course.
 You may only take the exam once.